taylormarz/COMP3104_Group60_Assignment/README.md

 Step 3: Push your new branch to the remote repository.<br>command: git push -u origin 'your-new-branch-name'

-// add other steps if you guys think we need them - otherwise delete this line

 #### CI/CD Details:
 This project is utilizing the Travis CI tool for continuous integration.
 All branches of this repository have also been set up successfully through Travis.